No stats are available, but our research shows dining out makes you a prime target. Here's how to protect yourself.

-While those massive corporate scams grab all the headlines, it seems you’re more likely to get ripped off at dinner.
-Below is a month-by-month report on just some of the stranger restaurant-related scams we’ve found, followed by some advice on how to avoid them…
+While massive corporate scams grab all the headlines, it seems you’re more likely to get ripped off at dinner.
+Below is a month-by-month report on just some of the stranger restaurant-related scams we’ve found.
+Then, follow our advice on how to avoid them.

 Jumbo China Buffet in Hazel, Pennsylvania